turbot/steampipe-plugin-github/docs/tables/github_repository_content.md

 ---
-title: "Steampipe Table: github_repository_content - Query File and Directory Contents in GitHub Repositories using SQL"
+title: "Steampipe Table: github_repository_content - Query file and directory contents in GitHub repositories using SQL"
 description: "Facilitates querying the contents of files and directories within GitHub repositories, offering insights into file paths, types, sizes, and more."
 ---